abbreviatedman/spellbound/data/quotes.md

 556
 00:27:53,769 --> 00:27:55,169
-Okay, but if he can just blip in...
+Okay, but if he can just blip in…

 557
 00:27:55,204 --> 00:27:56,870